mokeWe/single-gpu-passthrough-masterguide/README.md

 ## (Optional) Audio Passthrough

-Passing through audio from the Guest to the Host can be accomplished using most audio servers.
+Passing through audio from the guest to the host can be accomplished using most audio servers.
 I won't be listing all of them here because it would be very verbose and unnecessary.
-As mentioned above, if you're using PulseAudio, PipeWire + JACK, or scream, check out the [Arch Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Passing_through_other_devices).
+As mentioned above, if you're using PulseAudio, PipeWire + JACK, or Scream, check out the [Arch Wiki.](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Passing_through_other_devices).

 <details>
     <summary><b>PipeWire</b></summary>